SciML/LinearSolve.jl/docs/src/basics/FAQ.md

 # Frequently Asked Questions

-Ask more questions.

 ## How is LinearSolve.jl compared to just using normal \, i.e. A\b?

-Check out [this video from JuliaCon 2022](https://www.youtube.com/watch?v=JWI34_w-yYw) which goes into detail on how and why LinearSolve.jl is able to be a more general and efficient interface.
+Check out [this video from JuliaCon 2022](https://www.youtube.com/watch?v=JWI34_w-yYw) which goes into detail on how and why LinearSolve.jl can be a more general and efficient interface.

 Note that if `\` is good enough for you, great!
-We still tend to use `\` in the REPL all of the time!
+We still tend to use `\` in the REPL all the time!
 However, if you're building a package, you may want to consider using LinearSolve.jl for the improved efficiency and ability to choose solvers.